 As part of our media operating business, we also operate SBS Entertainment and SBS Interactive.
 SBS Entertainment is a premier producer of unique entertainment, concerts and special events.
-We generate special events revenue from ticket sales and event sponsorships, as well as profit-sharing arrangements by producing or co-producing live concerts and events with popular artists, which are promoted by our radio and television stations.
-SBS Interactive manages LaMusica.com, Mega.tv, various radio station websites, and La Musica Mobile App.
-All of the digital properties offer bilingual (Spanish-English) content related to Latin music, entertainment, news and culture.
-LaMusica.com and our network of station websites generate revenue primarily from advertising and sponsorships.
-In addition, the majority of our station websites simultaneously stream our stations' content, which has broadened our audience reach.
+We generate special events revenue from ticket sales and event sponsorships, as well as profit-sharing arrangements by producing or co-producing live concerts and live experience events with popular artists, which are promoted by our radio, television and digital media assets.
+SBS Interactive manages LaMusica.com, Mega.tv, various radio station websites, and the LaMusica Mobile App.
+All of the digital properties offer bilingual (Spanish-English) content related to Latin music, entertainment, cultural & market trends, lifestyle, and news.
+LaMusica and our multiple social media networks generate revenue primarily from advertising and sponsorships.
+In addition, the majority of our social media networks and station websites simultaneously stream our radio stations content which has broadened our audience reach.
 We are developing brand specific digital content strategies for various broadcast programs, on-air personalities and brands, and intend to generate revenue from such strategies.
 We also leverage many of our special events produced by SBS Entertainment, to produce music based digital content for live streaming and/or taped, on-demand streaming, which can also be developed to generate revenue.